-Our third program is based on MNPR-101 (formerly huATN-658), a novel first-in-class humanized monoclonal antibody to the urokinase plasminogen activator receptor ("uPAR"), for its use as a radiopharmaceutical in advanced cancers. uPAR is highly expressed in tumors while healthy tissue rarely, if ever, expresses uPAR.
-The expression of uPAR on diseased cells and tissues allows for selective targeting of MNPR-101, which may be modified to carry imaging and therapeutic payloads.
+Our third program, MNPR-101 (formerly huATN-658), is a novel first-in-class humanized monoclonal antibody to the urokinase plasminogen activator receptor ("uPAR").
+MNPR-101 and compounds based on it have potential in a variety of cancers as well as in severe COVID-19. uPAR is highly expressed in tumors while healthy tissue rarely, if ever, expresses uPAR.
+In the context of COVID-19, uPAR cell surface expression is upregulated on aberrantly activated immune cells (i.e., macrophages), which then produce inflammatory molecules called cytokines that contribute to the severe symptoms observed in COVID-19.
+The expression of uPAR on diseased cells and tissues allows for selective targeting of MNPR-101, which may be modified to carry therapeutic payloads.

 MNPR-101 represents a novel approach for drug targeting of uPAR as it does not interfere with normal binding of uPA to uPAR.
 It instead blocks the CD11b (alpha-M)-uPAR interaction.
-MNPR-101 is on its own believed to have potential activity against many different cancer types because it:
+MNPR-101 is believed to have potential activity against many different cancer types and respiratory diseases including severe COVID-19 because it:

 - is selectively expressed on metastatic tumor, tumor-associated immune, and angiogenic endothelial cells, but not on most normal cells.
-Several Phase 1 positron emission tomography ("PET") imaging studies in human advanced cancer patients show that uPAR can only be detected in the tumor and not in normal tissues; - is central to several extracellular and intracellular oncogenic pathways required for metastasis (inhibiting the uPA system in turn inhibits many other downstream targets, such as MAPK, AKT, MEK, and FAK, that are currently being targeted by other companies); - is expressed on immune cells that allow the tumor to evade recognition by the immune system; - mediates antibody-dependent cellular cytotoxicity (ADCC); and - has the potential to interfere at several different signaling pathways that converge at uPAR.
+Several Phase 1 positron emission tomography ("PET") imaging studies in human advanced cancer patients show that uPAR can only be detected in the tumor and not in normal tissues; - is central to several extracellular and intracellular oncogenic pathways required for metastasis (inhibiting the uPA system in turn inhibits many other downstream targets, such as MAPK, AKT, MEK, and FAK, that are currently being targeted by other companies); - is expressed on immune cells that allow the tumor to evade recognition by the immune system; - is expressed by aberrantly activated immune cells in the context of respiratory disease and chronic inflammation (i.e., severe COVID-19); - mediates antibody-dependent cellular cytotoxicity (ADCC); and - has the potential to interfere at several different signaling pathways that converge at uPAR.